Quick Summary

 While Rajendra Chola I is often remembered for his vast conquests, Rajendra Chola II, who inherited a sprawling empire, also made significant contributions to the Chola Dynasty.
 Here’s a look at his key achievements:

 In essence, Rajendra Chola II’s contributions focused on consolidating and preserving the vast Chola empire he inherited.
-His successful defense against rebellions, external threats, and his focus on administration and naval power ensured the Chola Dynasty remained a dominant force for another decade.
+His successful defense against rebellions, and external threats, and his focus on administration and naval power ensured the Chola Dynasty remained a dominant force for another decade.

 While his reign wasn’t marked by large-scale conquests like his predecessor, his contributions were crucial in maintaining the empire’s power and ensuring a smooth transition to future rulers.